prajwl-dh/prajwl-dh/README.md

-- 👋 Hi, I’m @prajwl-dh
+- 👋 Hi, I’m Prajwal Dhungana
-- 👀 I’m interested in programming...
+- 👀 I’m interested in programming and software development...
 - 🌱 I’m currently learning java...
-- 📫 How to reach me : dhunganaprajwal1@gmail.com
+- 📫 How to reach me : dhunganaprajwal1@gmail.com or https://www.facebook.com/phenpraz1/

 <!---
 prajwl-dh/prajwl-dh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.